branden-morona/REI_Test_Automation/README.txt

 ## Summary

 *Code may be outdated due to website changes.
-See mp4 files to view working code.
+See mp4 files in test videos folder to view working code.

 To test the functionality of REI.com, I created two automated tests.
 These tests have their own files in addition to a base page which holds their selectors and methods.
 These tests use Jest as a test runner, and Selenium Webdriver to hook into the browser.